gohugoio/hugo/content/en/getting-started/installing.md

 1. You know how to open the macOS terminal.
 2. You're running a modern 64-bit Mac.
 3. You will use `~/Sites` as the starting point for your site. (`~/Sites` is used for example purposes.
-If you are familiar enough with the command line and file system, you should have no issues following along with the instructions.)
+If you are familiar enough with the command-line and file system, you should have no issues following along with the instructions.)

 ### Pick Your Method